tonaljs/tonal/README.md

 ## Documentation

-Generally, you just need to install `tonal` package (before it was called `@tonaljs/tonal`).

-The API documentation is inside README.md of each module 👇
+Visit the [documentation site](https://tonaljs.github.io/tonal/docs) or the README.md of each module 👇

 #### Notes and intervals